A message from Kate about the campaign…

 I firmly believe it is not just about common courtesy, but it runs much deeper.
 Introductions are about making a human connection between one human being who is suffering and vulnerable, and another human being who wishes to help.
 They begin therapeutic relationships and can instantly build trust in difficult circumstances.

 In my mind #hellomynameis is the first rung on the ladder to providing truly person-centred, compassionate care.
 This was the first ever tweet we sent using the hashtag…

-#hellomynameis has made over 1.7 billion impressions since its inception with an average of 6 tweets an hour.
+#hellomynameis has made over 1.8 billion impressions since its conception with an average of 6 tweets an hour.
 If you tweet please use the hashtag and send us pictures of your #hellomynameis activities.